Mano Dura: Effects and controversy

 One of the main effects of the Mano Dura policy was an increase in El Salvador's prison population.
 It is estimated that between 2004 and 2008, the number of incarcerated gang members doubled, increasing from 4,000 to 8,000.
 This has led to a major problem of prison overcrowding.
 According to El Salvador's director general of the prison system, as of September 2013 prison overcrowding was at 320 percent.
 This has led some prisons to be almost entirely controlled by gangs.
 Additionally, violence between MS-13 and Calle 18 gang members in prison forced the Salvadoran government to separate the gangs into different prisons.
 This has had a significant impact on how Salvadoran gangs operate.
 Placing gang leaders and large numbers of members together in prisons meant that gang leaders were often safer in jail than on the street.
 Access to cell phones has allowed gang members to run their operations from jail.
 In response to government policies, Salvadoran gangs have formed more hierarchical command structures, become more selective in choosing members, and instructed members to dress in a way that makes them less likely to be arrested by police.

-La Mano Dura met initial success in reducing the country's homicide rate, with a 14% drop in murders in 2004.
+Mano Dura met initial success in reducing the country's homicide rate, with a 14% drop in murders in 2004.
 That success was short-lived, however, as the murder rate increased to 64.7 per 100,000 people by 2006.
 Murder rates remained well above 2003 levels until 2012, when a truce was brokered between the MS-13 and Calle 18 gangs.

-La Mano Dura has come under criticism both for its perceived failure at reducing violent crime in the country and over human-rights concerns.
+Mano Dura has come under criticism both for its perceived failure at reducing violent crime in the country and over human-rights concerns.
 State security forces have at times been accused of committing extrajudicial killings of suspected gang members.
 The arbitrary nature of many arrests of gang members has also raised concerns.
 Furthermore, some critics have been unnerved by the use of the military in police operations, given the country's commitment to keep civilian and military affairs separate following its civil war.
 Finally, in 2004 the United Nations Committee on the Rights of the Child condemned Mano Dura.
-Despite these criticisms and the failure of La Mano Dura to reduce El Salvador's homicide rate, the policy remains very popular amongst the Salvadoran population.
+Despite these criticisms and the failure of Mano Dura to reduce El Salvador's homicide rate, the policy remains very popular amongst the Salvadoran population.